Legislative Priorities 2026

 - Solutions to the State of Minnesota budget challenges that do not focus merely on funding cuts and deferring responsibilities to the counties, cities, and other local entities.

-- Tax credits and other tax policies that support low income families and are based on a progressive system.
+- Tax credits and other tax policies that support low-income families and are based on a progressive system.

-- An adequately resourced safety net that includes ongoing cost of living adjustments to meet needs in a changing economy.
+- An adequately resourced safety net that includes ongoing cost-of-living adjustments to meet needs in a changing economy.

 - Food security.